Property tax relief credit

 For the 2018 property tax relief credit, income is defined as 2016 federal adjusted gross income (FAGI) modified so that:

 - the net amount of loss reported on Federal Schedule C, D, E or F doesn’t exceed $3,000;

 - the net amount of any other separate category of loss doesn’t exceed $3,000; and

 - the aggregate amount of all losses doesn’t exceed $15,000.

-- For the 2019 property tax relief credit, income is defined using your 2017 FAGI with modifications.
+- For the 2019 property tax relief credit, income is defined using 2017 FAGI with the modifications above.

 The property tax credit program began in 2016, and will be fully phased in by 2019.
 See 2018 and 2019 property tax relief credit amounts for additional information.